Everything We Know About the Release of the Mueller Report

 How long is this thing?

 One of the initial big mysteries about the Mueller report was its length, and whether the four pages Barr used to summarize it were really enough.
-On Thursday, we learned that Mueller wrote more than 300 pages, which the Times says “suggests that Mr. Mueller went well beyond the kind of bare-bones summary required by the Justice Department regulation governing his appointment and detailed his conclusions at length.”

-The precise number of pages isn’t clear, but it’s probably not the 700 that Fox News commentator Andrew Napolitano claimed it was this week.
+In his letter to lawmakers, Barr said the report is “nearly 400 pages long,” and that doesn’t count tables and appendices.